lilab-bcb/stratocumulus/README.md

-# stratocumulus
+# Stratocumulus

-Backend component of Cumulus for different cloud environments.
+Stratocumulus is the backend component of [Cumulus](https://github.com/klarman-cell-observatory/cumulus), which aims to providing a unified backend interface for different cloud environments.